Reconnect - Reflect - Rebalance

 Walk & Talk

 Walk and Talk sessions combine therapeutic conversation with the proven benefits of being outdoors.
-These one-to-one guided walks take place in the Lake District and are led by Paul Taylor, a registered mental health practitioner with over 15 years’ experience.
+These one-to-one guided walks take place in the Lake District and are led by Paul Taylor, a registered mental health professional with over 15 years’ experience.

 Whether you’re facing stress, low mood, anxiety, or just need time to reflect with professional support, Walk and Talk offers a relaxed, person-centred approach.
 Walking side by side in nature can ease conversation, reduce pressure, and promote clarity and calm.